alyanamB/ClassLink/doc/METRICS.md

 ## Heart Framework
 https://docs.google.com/presentation/d/1A-2E_baVCmCEYLlP3Qup2VT-anCOFMgUuk07oxL5DGY/edit?usp=sharing
 ## Metrics
-**Metric 1-** Recommendation Rating Survey: a NPS question at the end of the Golden Path with data recorded in the database for that user, with a collection for all Ratings and event for counting number of surveys completed.
+**Metric 1-** NPS: We collect user recommendation ratings through an NPS-style question presented as a pop-up component asking, “How likely are you to recommend ClassLink?” using a five-star rating scale.
+This survey is triggered at the end of the Golden Path (on the main page).
+User responses are saved to the database in a dedicated ratings collection, linked to their user ID.
+Additionally, a custom event is logged in Firebase Analytics to track the number of surveys completed.

 **Metric 2-**

-**Metric 3-** DAU:
+**Metric 3-** DAU: This metric shows how many unique users open and interact with the app each day, we are relying on Firebase Analytics' built in tracking to monitor Daily Active Users without needing to manually configure any events.

-**Metric 4-**
+**Metric 4-** Retention: Tracked automatically through Firebase Analytics, showing how many users return to the app after their first visit.
+This helps us assess whether users are finding long-term value and returning for continued use.

 **Metric 5-**

 **Metric 6-**